Cyber-crime, cyber-safety, cyber-security, what does it all mean?

 We've also put together a handy guide full of the latest scams, what to look for, how to avoid them and what we’ll do to prove it’s us.

-What is a phishing attack?A phishing attack occurs when cyber criminals attempt to trick people by creating and sending fake emails that seem authentic.
-The fake email often comes from a familiar source, such as a business or colleague.
-The email might ask you to confirm personal account information such as a password, or prompt you to open a malicious attachment that infects your computer with a virus or malware.
+The fake message often comes from a familiar source, like a business or colleague.
+They might ask you to confirm personal account information, such as a password, or prompt you to click a link or open an attachment that infects your computer with a virus or malware - malicious software designed to harm your device or steal data.

 Don’t share any personal information that could potentially be used to access your accounts.
 Always stop and ask yourself what someone could do with your data, no matter how simple.